-Reinvention has become the default answer to discomfort.
+Reinvention has become the default response to discomfort.

 New year, new you.